-Be as Human as Possible.
-Let your true color show and write for the reader, not for your resume.
-People want to do business with you, not just your achievements.
+Let your true colors show and write for the readers, not as your resume.
+People want to do business with people.
 Mention things that make you different.
 What unique traits does your business bring to the table?

-Stay Consistent.
 This makes it easy for customers to recognize you across multiple platforms.
 Using the same logo or profile picture helps viewers recognize your company in a sea of distractions.
 Linking your social media pages together is another great way to connect with viewers across multiple sites.

 Social media is an excellent tool for businesses and entrepreneurs.
 With the expansion of social media, you can expand your networks and reach customers in different areas faster than ever before.
 Take some time to write or audit your social media professional bios with these tips in mind.